 Economic interdependence among nations and cultures is spawning a global economy.
 Globalization also highlights clashes of divergent cultures and belief systems, both political and religious.
 If global peace is ever to be achieved, global-scale education, with the use of the modern digital telecommunications, will be needed to create mutual understanding among nations, cultures, ethnic groups, and religions.
 The Internet is the future of telecommunications and can be a medium for building peace.
-Alleviating global warming and attaining global peace as the most urgent, complex and confrontation prone problems of our time, since crashes and conflicts of interest (e.g., shortages of oil, food, water, natural resources, etc., to name but a few) are getting ever more fierce year after year with acceleration of globalization and manifold impacts of global environmental changes.
+Alleviating global warming and attaining global peace are the most urgent, complex and confrontation prone problems of our time, since crashes and conflicts of interest (e.g., shortages of oil, food, water, natural resources, etc., to name but a few) are getting ever more fierce year after year with acceleration of globalization and manifold impacts of global environmental changes.
 In order to avoid devastating and violent confrontations in the coming years, we have to create appropriate mechanism to understand their causes and prepare our youngsters to circumvent such catastrophe.
-This would be the capacity building of youngsters (the so-called would-be decision-makers) who would cope with them with their thoughtful action and wisdom, i.e., "to have the conscious and collective human control of the guidance of law which we call democracy" with the maximum use of those technologies of Internet and GRID mentioned above.
+This would be the capacity building of the so-called would-be decision-makers, who would cope with them with their thoughtful action and wisdom, i.e., "to have the conscious and collective human control of the guidance of law which we call democracy" with the maximum use of the advanced Information and Communication Technologies (ICTs) of Internet.
 This is to prepare our world moving from interdependence to an integrated global community with shared benefits, shared responsibilities and shared values.
-2. Global University System (GUS) Project:
+2. Intercultural Understanding for Global Peace: Those confrontations are often deeply rooted in cultures and traditions.
+The first task to attain global peace is to have mutual intercultural understanding among them.
+2.1 What is peace through culture?